arangodb/docs/3.6/oasis/getting-started.md

 #### OneShard

 1. Select the memory size of your node.
+2. Select the CPU size of your node.
-2. Select the disk size of your node.
+3. Select the disk size of your node.
 The available ranges for the disk size depend on the selected memory size.

 ![Oasis Deployment OneShard](../images/oasis-new-deployment2.png)